-The ADC08D1020 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
-This feature is enabled by default and provides improved ADC clocking especially in the Dual-Edge Sampling mode (DES).

-This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 20% / 80% (worst case) for both the normal and the Dual Edge Sampling modes.
+The ADC08D1520 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
+This feature is enabled by default and provides improved ADC clocking, especially in the Dual-Edge Sampling (DES) Mode.
+This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 20%/80% (worst case) for both the Non-DES and the DES Modes.